On the consistency of supervised learning with missing values: Consistency of imputation procedures

 \subsubsection{Test-time conditional multiple imputation is consistent}

 Let us first make explicit the multiple imputation procedure for prediction.
-Recall that we observe $\x_o = o(\x,\m)$.
-We then draw the missing values $\X_m$ from their distribution conditional on $\bX_o = \bx_o$ and compute the regression function on these completed observations.
+Recall that we observe $\x_{obs(\bm)}$.
+We then draw the missing values $\X_{m}$ from the conditional distribution $\X_{m} | \bX_{\textrm{o}} = \bx_{\textrm{o}}$ and compute the regression function on these completed observations.
 The resulting multiple imputation function is given by:

-Note that this expression is similar to the expression \autoref{eq:em_imputation} given for EM but assuming that we know the true nonparametric distribution of the data.
+Note that this expression is similar to the expression \eqref{eq:em_imputation} given for EM, but assuming that we know the true nonparametric distribution of the data.